openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-review.rst

 <https://docs.openstack.org/infra/manual/developers.html#code-review>`_.
 Once done, follow the steps below to submit a patch review.

 #.
+If you want to review patches for the repositories managed by the
-Go to the `Documentation Program Dashboard
+   Documentation project or the project's subteams, go to the `Documentation Program Dashboard
    <https://is.gd/openstackdocsreviewreloaded>`_.

+   To review patches for project teams' repositories, use the list of Gerrit changes for the appropriate project.
 #.
 Select a patch set.
 #.
 Click a file that was uploaded to view the changes side by side.
 #.
 If you see some inconsistencies or have questions to the patch owner,